What Is the Estate's Personal Property Worth for Probate?

 Most states allow executors to group low-value household items together (e.g., "household furnishings and personal effects — $2,500").
 Individual listing is typically required only for items of significant value.
 State probate court requirements vary.

 Personal property should be valued as of the date of death.
-If the estate elects the alternate valuation date (6 months after death) for federal estate tax purposes, that date may be used instead.
+If the estate elects the alternate valuation date for federal estate tax purposes, property still held six months after death is valued as of that date, while property sold or distributed during those six months is valued as of the date it left the estate.
 The valuation date affects fair market value because item condition and market prices change over time.

 No. Personal property titled to a revocable trust passes outside probate, so there is no court-filed inventory and no probate fee calculated on its value.
 The successor trustee still tracks and distributes items per the trust's instructions, but without the formal probate valuation requirement.
 An online revocable trust from SimplyTrust takes about 15 minutes to complete.